-On-the-job training is not only a great learning experience, it's a chance for students to pursue their individual interests and begin building a career.
-They can "test drive" career options and build on their individual strengths and abilities.
-Students have the opportunity to gain valuable work experience while earning credits, including two compulsory credits towards their diploma.
+Co-operative Education allows students to "test drive" career options and build on their individual strengths and abilities.
+Students have the opportunity to gain valuable work experience while earning credits.
+Co-op can be used for fulfilling group requirements for Grade 11 and 12.
 Co-op is beneficial for students in every pathway - university, college, apprenticeships or the workplace.
 The program provides the opportunity to enrol in one, two, or four credit packages.
+It allows students to develop essential skills and work habits.

-- Co-op students have usually completed two years of secondary school and a minimum of sixteen credits including grade 10 Careers prior to taking co-operative education.
-An application form must be submitted for this program. - Students hoping to be placed in an apprenticeable trade can be registered as an apprentice under certain circumstances.
-Please contact the Co-op department for additional information. - It is recommended that students wanting to do co-op in the trades take a four period co-op, and have access to regular transportation.
+Co-op students must have completed a minimum of two years of secondary school and a minimum of sixteen credits including grade 10 Careers prior to taking co-operative education.
+An application form must be submitted for this program.